Sphyrinxs/Sphyrinxs/README.md

 - 👋 Hi, I’m @Sphyrinxs
 - 👀 I’m interested in learning more
-- 🌱 I’m currently learning CSS and C++
+- 🌱 I’m currently learning CSS and C#
 - 📫 How to reach me: Add me on discord Sphyrincs#7793